 “It’s my job to keep the drinks cold, so I know where everything is,” Isla declares seriously as she opens the refrigerator door.

-Bottles clink as her hands wiggle around in the fridge, aiming for the treasure chest.
-Carefully she pulls out the egg tray with both hands and opens it.
+Bottles clink as her hand wiggles around in the fridge, aiming for the treasure chest.
+Carefully she pulls out the egg tray and opens it.

 They both look intensely at the white chicken egg.